Atanda Fatai Williams: Chief Justice

 Prior to his appointment, Williams was the most senior judge in the Supreme Court with the exclusion of judges such as Udo Udoma who had taken appointments outside of Nigeria.
 However, the previous three Chief Justices, Adetokunbo Ademola, Taslim Elias and Darnley Alexander, were not the most senior judges of the court prior to there appointments.
 The selection of Williams in 1979 began a tradition in which the most senior judge of the Supreme Court is selected as Chief Justice.
 Williams presided over the Awolowo v.
 Shagari case in which Chief Obafemi Awolowo's petition challenged the declaration of Shehu Shagari as the president elect of the 11 August 1979 presidential election.
 He ruled that Shehu Shagari won two-thirds of the total votes cast, having polled a total votes of 16.8 million with 11.9 million votes ahead of Obafemi Awolowo who polled a total votes of 4.9 million.

 In Abraham Adesanya vs the Vice-President of Nigeria, the court delved into the question of Locus standi setting a judgement that is criticised by many public interest lawyers partly because the judgement set a precedent to deny access to courts by litigants unless they could show a personal interest in respect of their case.

 In recognition of his contributions to the legal professions, he was conferred with numerous awards and National honours such CFR, CON, GCON.

 Personal life

-Williams was married in London in 1948 to Ms Irene Williams (née Loft).
+Williams was married in London in 1948 to Ms Irene Fatayi-Williams (née Lofts).
 They have three sons: Babatunde, Alan and Oladele.
 One of his grandchildren (Anthony Fatayi-Williams) was killed in the 7 July 2005 London bombings.